 Size: Medium

-Racial Traits: Lunamates Have the “Venom” trait and choose one of three linages:
+Racial Traits: Lunamates Have the “Venom” trait and choose one of three lineages:

-Venom: The Lunamate stinger is solidly attached to their body and can be used as a weapon to inject a weak venom into their target.
+Venom: The Lunamate’s stinger is solidly attached to their body and can be used as a weapon to inject a weak venom into their target.
 Attacking with the stinger takes 3 actions.
 The weapon has an attack value of 0 and upon dealing damage it deals 1 poison damage per turn for 3 turns.

 Daubbian: Daubian Lunamates have thin bodies and their small abdomens are connected to their thorax by an even thinner connecting body part.
 They are mostly black or dark rusty brown with orange or yellow limbs.
 Their small frame and coloration are reflected by +1 agility, and +1 stealth

-Hornest: Hornest Lunamates are the largest of the luminates and are distinct in their bright yellow and black bodies. +1 strength, +1 charisma
+Hornest: Hornest Lunamates are the largest of the Lunamates and are distinct in their bright yellow and black bodies. +1 strength, +1 charisma

-Payan: Payan Luminates have the most average physical features of the luminates, but are naturally wiser than average, and have aperture eyes similar to the Horizoned as opposed to the compound eyes of their countrymen.
+Payan: Payan Lunamates have the most average physical features of the Lunamates, but are naturally wiser than average, and have aperture eyes similar to the Horizoned as opposed to the compound eyes of their countrymen.
 They have iridescent blue or green coloration in their shells. +1 wisdom, +1 perception.

 Shrouded: (Butterfly/moth)